 - keep ongoing records about instructional needs

-- keep documentation that can be shared with students and parents
+- provide documentation that can be shared with students, parents, or other educators as needed

 Effective communication should be:

-- Clear and useful– Provide clear, non-emotional, and useful information
+- Clear and useful – Provide clear, objective, and practical information that benefits parents.

 Teacher Mentor Program

-Teacher mentor programs benefit first or second year teachers by providing them with a designated, experienced mentor teacher.
-The mentor teacher has requirements as to how often he/she must meet with the new teacher, as well as questions that he/she must go through with the new teacher.
-Mentors are available to mentees for any questions regarding or help with behavior management, lesson planning, school/district protocol, parent communication, grading, etc. Providing mentors is important, because teachers are far more likely to ask a colleague for help before an administrator.
+Teacher mentor programs benefit first- or second-year teachers by providing them with a designated, experienced mentor teacher.
+The mentor teacher meets frequently with the new teacher, provides constructive feedback, and is available to mentees for any questions regarding behavior management, lesson planning, school or district protocol, parent communication, grading, etc. Providing mentors is important because it provides new teachers with a designated colleague to go to for questions rather than needing to ask an administrator or find the answer on their own.

 Mentor programs improve teacher performance and impact student learning by: